s9w/oof/readme.md

 ```
 ![values_example](https://user-images.githubusercontent.com/6044318/142819817-d1fc16fc-01e7-4a49-a908-33ed4b7a7c37.png)

 On top of that, *oof* provides two special interfaces that heavily optimize the resulting stream of VT sequences, so that real-time outputs like those below are possible.
-The following videos show what's possible with that - everything in these videos are letters in a console window:
+The following videos are showcases - everything in them are letters in a console window:

 https://user-images.githubusercontent.com/6044318/142469815-ce680909-9151-4322-85aa-01dc9ba29c1d.mp4